The State of the Universe: Effective Theories

 We are used to the idea of effective dynamical theories that accurately describe limited ranges of phenomena.
 The Navier-Stokes equations, non-relativistic quantum mechanics, general relativity, quantum electrodynamics, and the standard model of particle physics are all familiar examples.
 To construct an effective theory we typically assume a coarse-grained description (restricting attention to energies below the Planck scale for instance) and assume some simple property that the state might predict there (classical spacetime, for example).

-Cosmology too has its effective theory and its standard model.
-This is summarized neatly by the following list of Martin Rees \cite{Ree01}.
-I reproduce it here with unauthorized additions. \begin{itemize} \item spacetime is classical, governed by the Einstein equation \item our universe is expanding, \item from a hot big bang, \item in which light elements were synthesized, \item there was a period of inflation, \item which led to a flat universe today, \item structure was seeded by gaussian irregularities, \item which are relics of quantum fluctuations, \item the dominant matter is cold and dark, \item but a cosmological constant (or quintessence) is dynamically dominant. \end{itemize} Possibly all current observations in cosmology, at least the large scale ones, can be compressed into an effective ``standard model'' based on this list of ten assumptions and a few cosmological parameters.
+Cosmology too has its effective theories and its standard model.
+This is summarized neatly by Martin Rees in his cosmologists' credo \cite{Ree01}.
+I reproduce it here with unauthorized additions. \begin{itemize} \item spacetime is classical, \item our universe is expanding, \item from a hot big bang, \item in which light elements were synthesized, \item there was a period of inflation, \item which led to a flat universe today, \item structure was seeded by gaussian irregularities, \item which are relics of quantum fluctuations, \item the dominant matter is cold and dark, \item but a cosmological constant (or quintessence) is dynamically dominant. \end{itemize} Possibly all current observations in cosmology, at least the large scale ones, can be compressed into this list of ten assumptions and a few cosmological parameters.
 That is not unlike the situation in particle physics where most observations can be compressed into the Lagrangian of the standard model and its eighteen or so parameters.

 However, the success of such effective theories which operate in limited ranges of phenomena should not obscure the need to find fundamental ones which apply to all phenomena without qualification and without approximation.
-It would be inconsistent, I believe, to pursue a fundamental dynamical theory in the face of a successful effective, standard dynamical model, and not pursue a fundamental theory of the state of the universe because of the success of {\it its} effective, standard cosmological model.
+It would be inconsistent, I believe, to pursue a fundamental dynamical theory in the face of a successful standard model, and not pursue a fundamental theory of the state of the universe because of the success of its standard model.
 That not least because the fundamental theory could provide a unified explanation of its assumptions.

 It must be said, however, that when the natural domains of fundamental theories are as far from controllable experiments as string theory and the quantum initial condition the possibility of definitive tests seems to recede.
 It could be that the predictions of string theory are limited to general relativity, gauge theories, supersymmetry, and the parameters of the standard particle model.
 In a similar way the predictions of the state of the universe could be limited to classical spacetime, the initial conditions for inflation, and the quantum fluctuations that satisfy large scale structure.
 Perhaps that is prediction enough.